-UITouch object represents the location, size, movement, and force of a finger on the screen for a particular event.
-The
+An object representing the location, size, movement, and force of a touch occuring on the screen.

 - iOS 2.0+

 UIEvent objects passed into responder objects for event handling.
 A touch object includes accessors for:

 The view or window in which the touch occurred

 The location of the touch within the view or window

 The force of the touch (on devices that support 3D Touch or Apple Pencil)